 The short amount of time needed to chop the carrots and onions is assuredly worth it.
 The best part is that this sauce holds up well in the refrigerator, so you don’t have to consume it all on the day you make it!
 Enjoy it throughout the week, experimenting by trying it with new foods.

 What’s in Red Lobster Tartar Sauce?

-- Keep the flavor and reduce the sharpness of onions by chopping them as per the recipe and then soaking the onions in ice water for ten minutes.
+- Keep the flavor and reduce the sharpness of the onions by chopping them as per the recipe and then soaking them in ice water for 10 minutes.
 Make sure to dry them thoroughly before using them.
 Soaking onions helps to mellow them out while adding a bit of extra firmness.